Xavier Becerra: California Attorney General (2017–2021)

 Becerra accepted Governor Jerry Brown's offer to be the attorney general of California on December 1, 2016.
 The California Legislature confirmed Becerra to the post on January 23, 2017.
 He succeeded Kamala Harris, who was elected to the United States Senate.
-Becerra was sworn in January 24, 2017, becoming the first Latino to serve as California's attorney general.
-Becerra was elected to a full four-year term in 2018, after defeating Republican challenger Steven Bailey and securing 61 percent of the vote.
+Becerra was sworn in on January 24, 2017, becoming the first Latino to serve as California's attorney general.
+Becerra was elected to a full four-year term in 2018, after defeating Republican challenger Steven Bailey by securing 61 percent of the vote.

-While Attorney General, Becerra delivered the Democratic Spanish-language response to President Trump's 2019 State of the Union address.
+While Attorney General, Becerra challenged policymaking by President Trump that would disproportionately impact California, home to one in ten Americans.
+He delivered the Democratic Spanish-language response to President Trump's 2019 State of the Union address.